MAPF-Competition/Start-Kit/Prepare_Your_Planner.md

 -  file_storage_path: `string`, used for indicating the path for file storage, refer to section 'Local Preprocessing and Large Files'.
 -  goal locations, vector of vector of `pair<int,int>`: current tasks locations allocated to each robot.
 The first int of a task (pair of int) is the goal location, and the second int indicates the timestep that the task was allocated.
 -  current_timestep: `int`, the current timestep according to the simulator. *Please be aware that current_timestep may increment during a `plan()` call.
 This occurs when a planner exceeds the time limit for a given timestep*
--  curr_states: vector of `State`, the current state for each robot at the current time step,
+-  curr_states: vector of `State`, the current state for each robot at the current time step.

+### Implement your entry
+to do

-### Plan commands for your robots
+### Compute command for your robots
+- Plan command in the scheduler to do

+- Plan command in the planner
 At every timestep, we will ask your planner to compute the next valid action for each robot subject to a given `time_limit`.
 The `time_limit` is given as an input parameter to your planner's `plan()` function.
 This is a soft limit, which means if you do not return actions before the `time_limit` elapses, the simulator will continue, and all robots will wait in place until the next planning episode.

 At the end of each planning episode, you return one command per robot to the simulator environment.
 The commands are written into the `actions` vector, which is the input parameter of `plan()` function.
 The command for robot `i` is a valid `Action` at position `actions[i]` in the vector.